MozillaReality/webvr-addon/README.md

 # Mozilla WebVR Plus

-Firefox extension that manages browser prefs for optimal WebVR support, avoiding the need to make about:config changes.
+Firefox extension that manages browser setting flags for optimal WebVR support, avoiding the need to make `about:config` changes.

 The latest public version of this extension lives on __[addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/mozilla-webvr-enabler/)__.